Tom Ammiano: San Francisco Board of Supervisors

 Among his accomplishments on the Board of Supervisors is the creation of the San Francisco Health Care Security Ordinance, which was passed by a unanimous vote of the Board of Supervisors and signed by Mayor Gavin Newsom on August 7, 2006.
 This made San Francisco the first city in the nation to provide universal healthcare access.
-Ammiano was the main architect of the city's Domestic Partners Ordinance, which provides equal benefits to employees and their unmarried domestic partners.
+Ammiano was the co-author (with Susan Leal and Leslie Rachel Katz) of the city's Equal Benefits Ordinance, which provides equal benefits to employees and their unmarried domestic partners.
 It requires companies which do business with the City and County of San Francisco to provide the same benefits.

 In 1999, Ammiano came into conflict with San Francisco's Roman Catholic community when the Board of Supervisors, at Ammiano's request, granted the Sisters of Perpetual Indulgence, a charity group of drag queen nuns, a street-closure permit for Castro Street for their 20th anniversary celebration on Easter Sunday.